 Sidebars offer a lot of useful and interesting detail about Florida, its wildlife, weather, history.
 A must if you are considering making the most of a trip to Florida!

-Nigel's latest book Encounters from a Kayak released by FalconGuides November 2012.
-Arranged into four sections, Creatures, People, Places, and Flotsam and Jetsam, the 39 stories in Encounters come from Nigel's experiences around the world and through time.
+Nigel's book Encounters from a Kayak (FalconGuides) is arranged into four sections, Creatures, People, Places, and Flotsam and Jetsam.
+The 39 stories in Encounters come from Nigel's diverse experiences around the world and through time.
 Color images throughout.
-You can BUY HERE.

 Nigel Foster's Surf Kayaking The first surf kayaking manual, this covers techniques for catching and riding waves, performing maneuvers, and completing each ride with style and control.
 Learn how waves form and what causes them to break.
 Learn about safety in the surf zone, equipment and etiquette.
 Photographic sequences in color reinforce the text.
 Globe Pequot Press